MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/installation.md

-<properties
+---
-   pageTitle="Installing Visual Studio Tools for Apache Cordova | Cordova" description="Installing Visual Studio Tools for Apache Cordova" services="na" documentationCenter="" authors="normesta, johnwargo" tags=""/>
+title: "Installing Visual Studio Tools for Apache Cordova | Cordova"
-<tags ms.technology="cordova" ms.prod="visual-studio-dev15"
-   ms.service="na"
-   ms.devlang="javascript"
-   ms.topic="article"
-   ms.tgt_pltfrm="mobile-multiple"
-   ms.workload="na"
-   ms.date="10/28/2016"
-   ms.author="johnwargo"/>
+description: "Installing Visual Studio Tools for Apache Cordova"
+services: "na"
+author: "normesta, johnwargo"
+ms.technology: "cordova"
+ms.prod: "visual-studio-dev15"
+ms.service: "na"
+ms.devlang: "javascript"
+ms.topic: "article"
+ms.tgt_pltfrm: "mobile-multiple"
+ms.workload: "na"
+ms.date: "10/28/2016"
+ms.author: "johnwargo"
+---

 # Installing Visual Studio Tools for Apache Cordova

 Visual Studio Tools for Apache Cordova is a workload for Visual Studio that enables developers to create, manage and test application projects for [Apache Cordova](https://cordova.apache.org/) on Android, iOS, and Windows.
 The Tools allow developers to deploy, test and debug Cordova applications on devices, emulators, simulators and the chrome browser -- all within Visual Studio.

 This guide covers the required steps to install Visual Studio Tools for Apache Cordova.
 Since the workload interacts with several mobile app development SDKs, and each relies upon a specific set of tools, the installation will download and install a variety of software components and consume a lot of disk space.
 Additionally, in order for Visual Studio to work with applications for iOS, you'll need access to a fully functional iOS development environment (which means Xcode running on a Macintosh computer).